plc-user/QET_ElementScaler/README.md

                          (useful during creation of elements) "--FlipVertical"       flips all graphical elements vertically
-                         (useful during creation of elements) "--OverwriteOriginal"  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
+                         (useful during creation of elements) "--Rot90"              rotate element clockwise by 90 degree (useful during creation of elements) "--OverwriteOriginal"  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
 ```